loggly/loggly-jslogger/README.md

 ## Send Console Errors to Loggly

-Keeping **sendConsoleErrors** value to *true* will send all the unhandled errors to the Loggly with the detailed information like error message, URL, line number and column number.
-This script also take cares of all the previously defined window.onerror functions.
+Keep the **sendConsoleErrors** value to *true*  to send all unhandled errors to Loggly with detailed information, including error message, URL, line number and column number.
+This script also take cares of the previously defined **window.onerror** functions.

 ## Send Tags to Loggly